TyranR/zabbix-dune-monitoring/README.md

 Long-history field.
 It stores the last observed playback title and keeps it after playback stops.

+The preprocessing chain for this item is:

+1. JSONPath: $.playback_caption
+   Custom on fail: Discard value

+2. Discard unchanged

+Discard unchanged prevents Zabbix from writing the same playback title on every polling cycle while the same movie or episode is still playing.
+As a result, the item history contains title changes rather than repeated identical rows.

-This avoids stale values in the `Now playing` dashboard card while still preserving the last played title.
+This avoids stale values in the Now playing dashboard card while still preserving the last played title.

 ---